Fondo de planta borrosa de tratamiento de cáncer de mecc

 The following test may be done on the sample of tissue that is removed:

-• whether there are certain inherited gene changes
+• whether your child has certain inherited gene changes

 • the amount of tumor remaining after surgery